MIT PL Review 2025

-This is the website for the MIT PL Review 2024.
-We will be hosting the PL Review on May 4th, both in-person and virtually.
+This is the website for the MIT PL Review Workshop 2025.
+We will be hosting the PL Review on April 25th, both in-person and virtually.
+Registration is now open!

 MIT Programming Languages Review logo